-Gel Nails Should Not Hurt at All!
+Know This: Gel and Acrylic Nails Should Not Hurt

-I've read numerous articles from people who have received gel nails and I'm shocked to the core from some of the stories.
+Gel nails, and acrylic nails for that matter, should not hurt at all.
+I've read numerous articles from people who have received gel nails, and I'm shocked to the core about some of the stories.
 I've heard people saying:

-- That it hurts to cure the nails and that some salons tell you to push down to reduce the pain or have a fan to cool nails.
+- that it hurts to cure the nails and that some salons tell you to push down to reduce the pain or have a fan to cool nails;

-- That the nails lifted after a few days but they were told this was normal and to put some cuticle oil on it.
+- that the nails lifted after a few days but they were told this was normal and to put some cuticle oil on it.

 If you get your nails done by a properly qualified technician, not someone who's done a one-day course, you should have a lovely experience which goes something like this: